-The Digitization Fair is sponsored by the Smithsonian’s Digitization Program Office.
-This two-day event will explore how digitized collections can affect lives in significant and measurable ways by:
+The DPO staff have been thinking and talking with our colleagues about how digitized collections can affect lives in significant and measurable ways by:

 - Showcasing examples where digitized collections have initiated creativity, innovation and change in some area of human endeavor;